 Q: What is the point of the MagSafe case?

 The point of using a MagSafe case is to keep your phone protected without interrupting the performance of its fastest means of wireless charging.
 Using this style of case will also allow you to use other MagSafe accessories with your smartphone.

-Final Thoughts on MagSafe Cases
+Final Thoughts on the Best MagSafe Cases

 MagSafe is such a unique and cool feature that we highly encourage you to get a case that doesn’t inhibit it.
-Accessory makers are beginning to develop and release really cool iPhone accessories that work with MagSafe, and you don’t want to have to choose between keeping your phone in a case and using a brand new tool.
+Accessory makers are beginning to develop and release really cool iPhone accessories that work with MagSafe, and you don’t want to have to choose between keeping your phone in a case and using a brand-new tool.
 Plus, MagSafe charging is fast enough that you may be able to switch from wired to wireless charging in some instances.
 You won’t lose anything by choosing a MagSafe case for your iPhone, and the number of upsides continues to grow.